stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 There's also a direct counterpart to my library: <a href="https://www.npmjs.com/package/ng2-pdfjs-viewer" target="#">ng2-pdfjs-viewer</a>.
 As far as I can see, it's also a good library.
 Recently (May 24, 2019), it has been updated to PDF.js 2.2.171.
 If wraps the PDF viewer in an iFrame.
 That's a more reliable approach, but it also offers less options.
 The list of attributes is shorter, and the PDF viewer can't emit events to your application.

+You might also try to use the native PDF viewer of your browser.
+That's a valid approach.
+Actually, it's even the preferred approach.
+The advantages of both ngx-extended-pdf-viewer and ng2-pdfjs-viewer are they also support Internet Explorer 11 (with some help of the polyfills). ngx-extended-pdf-viewer also gives you a wide range of options that aren't available using the native API.

 ## State of the art

 I'm using the library in production, and it has been downloaded so many times I assume countless other developers are using it in production, too.
 Even so: use at own risk.
 I consider the library a professional-grade leisure time project.
 I'll answer your bug tickets as soon as possible, but there's nothing in the way of warranties.